To help with online shopping during COVID-19, we are offering free shipping on all orders $35 & over.

 Crop rotation won’t prevent squash bugs per se since they will fly to find new food sources.
 However, if your garden appears infested with yellow cucumber wilt, crop rotation is essential to preventing the bacteria from entering new plants.

 While the typical control methods above can help prevent or stop an infestation, they are often difficult or time-consuming to implement.
-An easier — and often more effective — method for controlling squash bugs is spraying an insecticide that has been approved for use in organic gardening.
+An easier method for controlling squash bugs is spraying an insecticide that has been approved for use in organic gardening.
 The following squash bug controls, when applied according to the label directions, kill squash bugs without harming other beneficial insects.

-If you grow squash, pumpkins, cucumbers and melons in pots or containers, or you have only a small patch of plants growing in your garden, then manually removing eggs before they hatch into adult squash bugs may be an effective control method.
+If you grow squash, pumpkins, cucumbers and melons in pots or containers, or you have only a small patch of plants growing in your garden, then manually removing eggs before they hatch into adult squash bugs may be a good control method.
 When combined with neem oil or insect killing soap, you may be able to keep squash bug damage to a minimum.

 All you need to remove squash bug eggs is a spoon, an empty plastic or glass container, water and a bit of dishwashing liquid.
 Use the bowl of the spoon to scrape the eggs off of the leaves and deposit them into the soapy water.
 Swish the spoon around in the water and scrape the eggs again if they don’t come off easily the first time around.
 The soapy water dissolves the thin glue-like substance the female squash bug uses to attach her eggs to the leaves.